 The mission of the Pacific Crest Trail Association is to protect, preserve and promote the Pacific Crest National Scenic Trail as an internationally significant resource for the enjoyment of hikers and equestrians, and for the value that wild and scenic lands provide to all people.
-PCTA promotes the management, maintenance, conservation and safe public use of the Trail.
-It protects and defends the Trail from improper use, abuse, and commercial or private encroachment.
-It provides information to help people enjoy the Trail.
-It encourages good trail ethics, safe travel practices and appreciative awareness of the Trail as a valued national heritage.
+PCTA and the Forest Service work as partners to manage, maintain, and protect the trail.
+They defend the trail from improper use, abuse, and commercial or private encroachment.
+They provide information to help people enjoy the trail and encourage good trail ethics, safe travel practices and appreciative awareness of the trail as a valued national heritage.